How To Install A Hanging Pendant Light Fixture

 - Electrical Tape

 Before we start disassembling the hanging pendant lights, the electricity must be turned off.
 It is important to note that it’s not enough to simply turn off the light via the wall switch, as this will only turn off the light itself and not shut off the power current.

 Go to the breaker box and find the area where the light will be replaced by examining the labelled section of the electrical panel.
-Flip the corresponding breaker switch to cut the power to that area.
+Flip the corresponding breaker switch (Otherwise known as a Circuit Breaker) to cut the power to that area.